Conducting a reference check for a babysitter or nanny is one of the most important steps to take before scheduling a date.

 Ideally talk to 2 referees.
 Two sources of information will paint a more complete picture of the candidate.
 Each referee will have different experience and evidence to share with you.

-10 Reference Check Questions To Ask
+10 Great Reference Check Questions To Ask

 Begin by introducing yourself and check that the referee has 5 minutes to chat.
 Provide enough information about your babysitting role to give context, then ask your questions.